pe-day-london-2025-05-22/workshop-sept-29/part_2/README.md

 Now when we deploy the Score file again, it should successfully provision a DNS and Route implementation in the graph.

 If we inspect the metadata fields on the route or dns object, we can find the web url and browse to it.

+The result should be a running web app with a message of the day which shows that we can pass environmental context through the graph.
+However, two warning messages show that we can make this even more complex in part 3!